selwynpolit/d9book/book/ai.md

 ## API keys

 Each service requires an API key.
-The OpenAI key is a little more challenging than most as they have legacy keys which are used by some modules e.g. [AI Content Generator](https://www.drupal.org/project/ai_content_creator) and then
+The OpenAI key is a little more challenging than most as they have legacy keys which are used by some modules, e.g., [AI Content Generator](https://www.drupal.org/project/ai_content_creator).

 ### OpenAI